yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 | `--state=false`   | Deselect all files                               |
 | `--state=none`    | Default, toggle the selection state of all files |

+Note: The commands listed pertain exclusively to the current directory’s scope.
+To universally clear selections across all directories, the `escape --select` command should be executed.

 ### `visual_mode`

 Enter visual mode (selection mode).